kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. Hamartoma is an overgrowth of a cell not normally found in that tissue - F

 #### Answer: E. Hamartoma is an overgrowth of a cell not normally found in that tissue - TRUE
+- Hypertrophy is an increase in cell size, and hyperplasia is an increase in cell number
+- Metaplasia is the conversion of one tissue type to another
+- Teratoma is a growth of cells originating from more than one germ-cell line
+- Hamartoma is an overgrowth of a cell normally found in that tissue

 ### Q135
 The _most common_ type of _lung cancer_ is: